danyk20/MQTT_Benchmark/README.md

 - Produce messages for `--duration` seconds in periods of `--period` miliseconds.
 Connect to broker with credentials of `--username` and `--password`.
 By default, message payload size is 72 kilobytes.
-Only middle `--middle` percent of messages will me included in final measurement.
+Only middle `--middle` percent of messages will be included in final measurement.
 The messages in the edges of the time window will be separators.
-  Perform bechmark using each listed `--qos` quality of service.
+  Perform benchmark using each listed `--qos` quality of service.

   ```shell
   ./build/produce --username user --password pass --qos 0,1 --period 1000 --duration 30 --middle 80